 The Directors were Henry Habgood, William Hicklin, Paul Merrit (Author of The Hollies), W.L.
 Wallis (The Wish) and Arthur Earnest Wynn, the Director of the Cairn Hydropathic Company in Harrogate.
 Due to the success of the Cairn Hydropathic Establishment under Mr. Wynn’s management, despite having only a short season of three to four months per year, Eastbourne was chosen for its perfect sanitation, salubrious air and its sunny weather, making it a winter as well as summer resort.

 Two English works on the medical uses of water were published in the 18th century that inaugurated the new fashion for hydrotherapy.
 One of these was by Sir John Floyer, a physician of Lichfield and the other work was a 1797 publication by Dr. James Currie of Liverpool on the use of hot and cold water in the treatment of fever and other illness.

-Captain R. T. Claridge was responsible for introducing and promoting hydropathy in Britain, first in London in 1842, then with lecture tours in Ireland and Scotland in 1843.
+Captain R. T. Claridge was responsible for introducing and promoting hydropathy in Britain and Ireland, first in London in 1842, then with lecture tours in Ireland and Scotland in 1843.

 From the 1840s, hydropathics were established across Britain.
-Initially, many of these were small institutions, catering to at most dozens of patients.
-By the later nineteenth century the typical hydropathic establishment had evolved into a more substantial undertaking, with thousands of patients treated annually for weeks at a time in a large purpose-built building with lavish facilities – baths, recreation rooms and the like – under the supervision of fully trained and qualified medical practitioners and staff.
-Thus the Hydro Hotel was established and still runs today.
+Initially, many of these were small institutions, catering to at most a few dozen patients.
+By the later nineteenth century, the typical hydropathic establishment had evolved into a more substantial undertaking, with thousands of patients treated annually for weeks at a time in a large purpose-built building with lavish facilities – baths, recreation rooms and the like – under the supervision of fully trained and qualified medical practitioners and staff.
+Thus, the Hydro Hotel was established and still runs today.